-In the Future Without-Project Condition, it is projected that the beach will continue to erode.
+In the future without-project condition, it is projected that the beach will continue to erode.
 This will reduce the shoreline area available for nesting sea turtles.
-It will also increase turtle nest vulnerability to storm washout, as nests would be located closer to the mean high water line.
+It will also increase turtle nest vulnerability to storm washout, as nests would be located closer to the Mean High Water (MHW) line.
 As adjacent shorelines are currently available for nesting, it is unknown whether the overall nesting would be affected.
 In addition to increased erosion, it is likely that the length of shoreline hardened by structures would increase.
-This could further decrease the area available for nesting sea turtles due to the fact that the hard structures constructed would likely be seawalls and revetments (where permittable) that could negatively impact the width of beach available for nesting if not constructed in conjunction with beach nourishment.
+This could further decrease the area available for nesting sea turtles due to the fact that the hard structures constructed would likely be seawalls and revetments.
+Seawalls and revetments could negatively impact the width of beach available for nesting sea turtles.